2023-24 Fall influenza and COVID-19 immunizations

 Book online or browse our walk-in fall immunization clinics

 The 2023-24 publicly funded (free) fall immunization program

-Early vaccination means you are better protected.
-The flu vaccine is a safe, effective way to help people stay healthy, prevent illness and save lives.
+Early vaccination means you are protected sooner.
+The flu/COVID-19 vaccines are a safe, effective way to help people stay healthy, prevent illness and save lives.

-The vaccine is available through public health clinics across the province, some physician and nurse practitioner offices and in local pharmacies.
-Anyone six months and older can receive the flu vaccine.
-Children age six months to five years must be immunized at a public health clinic, or by a physician or nurse practitioner.
+Children aged six months to five years must be immunized at an SHA public flu clinic, a public health office, or by a physician or nurse practitioner.

-Getting vaccinated is especially important for people at high-risk of influenza complications (pregnant women, young children, elderly, persons with underlying health conditions, immune-compromised) and their caregivers.
+Getting vaccinated is especially important for people at high-risk of respiratory illness (pregnant women, young children, elderly, persons with underlying health conditions, immune-compromised) and their caregivers.

 Know before you go

 If possible, bring your Saskatchewan health card with you to receive your immunization.

 Be prepared to wait an additional 15 minutes after receiving your immunization.